sandy9159/DIY-Label-Printing-Machine/README.md

 at a time

-and After designing PCB in my favorite PCB editor tools.
+and After designing PCB in my favourite PCB editor tools.
 Now it’s time to order PCB

 I trust on [JLCPCB](https://jlcpcb.com/IAT ) for ordering PCB they have very fast shipping service and low rates for quality PCB.